 My name is Peace Hyde and I was born and raised in the UK.
-I have lived in the UK all my life working as a qualified Science teacher for pre university students.
+I have lived in the UK all my life working as a qualified Science teacher for pre-university students.
 I went to Middlesex University where I studied Psychology.
 I enjoy spending quality with my family and I am passionate about self-love and self-belief.
 I have currently relocated to Africa and I am enjoying the rich cultural heritage this beautiful place has to offer.

 What prompted your move back to Ghana?

 Being raised by Ghanaian parents, I guess I have always had a connection to Ghana even from a young age.
 I have always wanted to visit Ghana and see where my parents grew up and connect with some of the childhood memories my mum shared with us growing up.
-Problem was I never had the chance due to work and other commitments in the UK.
-I decided a few years back to set myself a target of things I wanted to achieve in my work place as a Teacher.
+The problem was I never had the chance due to work and other commitments in the UK.
+I decided a few years back to set myself a target of things I wanted to achieve in my workplace as a Teacher.
 The Idea was, once a goal is achieved, I cross them off the list and continue doing so until I had a sheet of achieved targets.
 The last target on my list was achieving senior management status in the very competitive education sector.
 Once I crossed this off, I felt it was time for a new challenge and new opportunities.
 I was finally ready for Ghana.

 Your work has taken you to both Nigeria and Ghana, how do the two countries compare?

 The two countries are actually very similar, which was a big surprise for me.
 They both have a rich culture and amazing people.
 I consider myself a citizen of the world.
-I love the fact that Africans share a lot of similar beliefs, customs and cultural heritage.
+I love the fact that Africans share a lot of similar beliefs, customs, and cultural heritage.
 Nigeria is an absolutely beautiful place.
-I love the food, and the fast paced business environment of the country.
+I love the food and the fast-paced business environment of the country.
 Everybody in the country is very proud to be a Nigerian and that pride is very infectious to visitors who come there.
 Ghana is an absolutely lovely place.
-As a people we are very reserved and humble and things I’ve found tend to move at a much calmer and relaxed pace in Ghana than in Nigeria.
+As a people, we are very reserved and humble and things I’ve found tend to move at a much calmer and relaxed pace in Ghana than in Nigeria.
 The people of Ghana value respect and good morals more so in daily interactions.
 The food is amazing and everyone is so welcoming everywhere you go.
 They are both very beautiful places.

 You pursued a career in education here in the UK for a number of years, progressing to a senior management role.
 Did you ever pursue a career in entertainment/media?
 If so, tell us about some of your experiences in doing so.